 Thanks to their son’s national popularity, both parents of very receptive to the media.
 Klaudia and Gerhard enjoy no other thing than their having and enjoying their own company.

-Thomas’ reason for marrying his high school sweetheart Lisa is very much appreciated by his parents especially his mum, Klaudia.
+Thomas’ reason for marrying his high school sweetheart Lisa is very much appreciated by his parents, especially his mum, Klaudia.

-“Marrying at 20 is something that most people can do and I admire the peculiar optimism that has come along with it.
+“Marrying at 20 is something that most people can do, and I admire the peculiar optimism that has come along with it.